RepakaRamateja/RealTimeAnalyticsDashboard/README.md

 Overview:

-Built a real-time analytics dashboard to visualize the number of orders getting shipped every minute to improve the performance of their logistics of a ecommerce comapany.
+Built a real-time analytics dashboard to visualize the number of orders getting shipped every minute to improve the performance of their logistics of a ecommerce company.

 <br>